cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 t^3 * g(u)^2  * g(X2(t, u)) = g(X1(t, u)) * g(X2(t, u)) * g(X3(t, u))
 ~~~

-Thus, at least one of X1(t, u), X2(t, u), X3(t, u) is the x-coordinate of a point
+The algorithm computes three candidate points, constructed such that at least one of
-on the curve.
-Computing the corresponding y value requires computing a square root.
+them lies on the curve.

 The following procedure implements this algorithm.
 It outputs a point with affine
 coordinates.